NMisut/NMisut/README.md

 - 👋 Feel very welcome to this humble space!
 - 👀 Just looking forward to try by myself different technologies.
 This will be the main source of registration for them.
-- 🌱 At this moment investing time on AWS and its possibilities with web hosting and application development.
+- 🌱 At this moment investing time on development formal formation and sharing this knowledge.
 - 💞️ Any collaboration offer will be well received and appreciated!
 Just contact with me.
 - 📫 Just drop an email!
 I will answer as soon as possible.